dimanikulin/dimanikulin/MultimediaOrganizersAnalyze.md

-# Headline
-TBD

-# Article description
+# Analyze of Multimedia organizers
 to make more full comparison and investigation, list of organizers got from here - https://habr.com/ru/post/537684/, and from here https://habr.com/ru/post/374465/